Carolyn B. McHugh: Select cases

 McHugh wrote for the state court in each of the following decisions.

 Birch v.
 Fire Insurance Exchange, 2005 UT App 395, 122 P.3d 696.
 Randy Birch filed a claim with Fire Insurance Exchange (Fire Exchange) for losses incurred when a fire started by neighborhood children playing with matches spread to his home.
 Birch's policy with Fire Exchange provided coverage for the full replacement value of the damaged property, subject to a $500 deductible.
-Birch and Fire Exchange agreed that the replacement value of the property was $7732.91, and Fire Exchange paid Birch $7231.91, that amount minus the $500 deductible.
-Thereafter, Fire Exchange sought subrogation from the insurers of the neighborhood children who had started the fire, eventually agreeing to a 5% reduction in the replacement cost to reflect the depreciating of the property prior to the fire.
+Birch and Fire Exchange agreed that the replacement value of the property was $7732.91, and Fire Exchange paid Birch $7231.91, minus the $500 deductible.
+After that, Fire Exchange sought subrogation from the insurers of the neighborhood children who had started the fire, eventually agreeing to a 5% reduction in the replacement cost to reflect the depreciating of the property before the fire.
 Fire Exchange then forwarded Birch a check for $475, which represented 95% of the deductible.
-Birch objected on the grounds that he should have been paid 100% of the deductible before Fire Exchange could retain any of the amount collected from the children's insurers.
-When Fire Exchange refused to forward the additional 5% to Birch, he initiated a class action in the district court on behalf of himself and other similarly situated policy holders.
-The district court granted summary judgment in favor of Fire Exchange and Birch appealed.
-Birch claimed that Utah Supreme Court precedent required that he be “made whole” before Fire Exchange could retain any of the amounts obtained through subrogation.
+Birch objected because he should have been paid 100% of the deductible before Fire Exchange could retain any of the amount collected from the children's insurers.
+When Fire Exchange refused to forward the additional 5% to Birch, he initiated a class action in the district court on behalf of himself and other similarly situated policyholders.
+The district court granted summary judgment in favor of Fire Exchange, and Birch appealed.
+Birch claimed that Utah Supreme Court precedent required that he be “made whole” before Fire Exchange could retain any amounts obtained through subrogation.
 The Utah Court of Appeals rejected Birch's argument, holding as a matter of first impression that he had been made whole.
-The Court of Appeals noted that Birch actually lost depreciated property worth $7346.26.
-Due to his insurance contract with Fire Exchange, Birch was entitled to more than the value of the property at the time it was destroyed in replacement value, minus his deductible.
+The Court of Appeals noted that Birch lost depreciated property worth $7346.26.
+Due to his insurance contract with Fire Exchange, Birch was entitled to more than the value of the property when it was destroyed in replacement value, minus his deductible.
 Fire Exchange paid Birch $7232.91 in replacement value and $475 to reimburse his deductible for a total of $7707.91.
 Because the total Birch received was $361.65 more than his actual losses of $7346.26, the Court of Appeals concluded that he had been made whole and affirmed the decision of the district court granting summary judgment in favor of Fire Exchange.